WyvernDrexx/XXE/README.md

 - `!ELEMENT lastname` defines that `lastname` should be of `#PCDATA` type.
 - `!ELEMENT age` defines that `age` should be of `#PCDATA` type.

-Following the rules we then generate our data,
+Following the above DTD rules we have,

 ```xml
 <person>